ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 ```
 maxQ = (a1 * a1 + 2 * a1 + 1) / (2 * bH);
 ```

+Scaling is applied to the implementation in `common/dsp/resonantfilters.js`.
+The scaling factor was obtained by comparing a numerical solution to the analytic solution above.

 ## ResonantLowpass1H1Alt
 Simplified code.